 Principal Investigator(s): Ari Michelsen

-- Produce and distribute 'Drought Watch on the Rio Grande," an information and educational outreach publication to increase awareness and knowledge of river water supply, storage and water allocation conditions in the Rio Grande Project bi-state region of New Mexico and Texas produced in collaboration with the U.S. Bureau of Reclamation.
-This will be published bi-weekly to monthly during the irrigation season.
+- Write, publish and broadly distribute "Drought Watch on the Rio Grande," an information and educational outreach publication to increase awareness and knowledge of river water supply, conservation, storage and water allocation conditions in the Rio Grande Project bi-state region of New Mexico and Texas produced in collaboration with the U.S. Bureau of Reclamation.
+This will be published bi-weekly to monthly as conditions change.
 Ari Michelsen, TAMU-TAES and Filiberto Cortez, El Paso Office, USBR.

 - Evaluate the benefits and impacts of alternative water management and incentive policies such as water marketing and transfers using integrated hydrologic, institutional and economic models.
-Results will be presented at professional meetings and submitted for peer reviewed journal publication.
+Results will be presented at meetings and submitted for peer reviewed journal publication.
 Ari Michelsen, TAMU-TAES working with Frank Ward NMSU and James Booker, Siena College.

 - Participate in local, state, regional and national water management efforts and meetings to exchange information and coordinate water resources research and related activities.
 Organizations include: New Mexico-Texas Water Commission; Paso del Norte Water Task Force; Paso del Norte Watershed Council, El Paso County Water Improvement District #1, Hudspeth County Water Improvement District; Elephant Butte Irrigation District; El Paso Water Utilities; Far West Texas Water Planning Group; Texas Water Development Board, Texas Commission on Environmental Quality; New Mexico Water Resources Research Institute; U.S. Bureau of Reclamation; U.S. Army Corps of Engineers; International Boundary and Water Commission; and Texas Clean Rivers Program.
 Ari Michelsen, TAMU-TAES.